AndreasTang/exhentai/README.md

-## This project is not available right now
+## This project is outdated and not available right now